AnyLog-co/documentation/data distribution and configuration.md

 # Data Distribution and Configuration

 The distribution of data to nodes in the network is determined by policies published on the blockchain.
-A policy is a JSON object that is structured as a nested disctionaries.
+A policy is a JSON object that is structured as a nested dictionaries.
 The root dictionary has one attribute that determines the type of the policy and the children are structured as needed to describe the policy.

 There are 2 ways to represent how data is distributed.
 1. Assigning data to Operators - using this approach, Operators declare the tables they support and the data is distributed to the relevant operators.